kchu100/SQL/README.md

 **Nonclustered Indexes:**
 - contains key values and each key value entry has a pointer to the data row that contains the key value.
 This pointer is called the row locator.
-The structure of the row locator depends on whether the data pages are stored in a heap or a clustered table.
+- The structure of the row locator depends on whether the data pages are stored in a heap or a clustered table.
-For a heap, a row locator is a pointer to the row.
+- For a heap, a row locator is a pointer to the row.
 For a clustered table, the row locator is the clustered index key.
-If there is no clustered index, the row locator is a pointer to the row.
+- If there is no clustered index, the row locator is a pointer to the row.
 When there is a clustered index present, the row locator is the clustered index key for the row.

+CREATE (CLUSTERED or NONCLUSTERED) INDEX index_name
+ON table_name (column1, column2, ...);
+**No duplicate values**
+CREATE UNIQUE INDEX index_name
+ON table_name (column1, column2, ...);

 ***Window Functions***
 - A window function performs a calculation across a set of table rows that are somehow related to the current row.